Speaking in tongues: 20th century

 During the 20th century, glossolalia primarily became associated with Pentecostalism and the later charismatic movement.
-Preachers in the Holiness Movement preachers Charles Parham and William Seymour are credited as co-founders of the movement.
+Holiness Movement preachers Charles Parham and William Seymour are credited as co-founders of the movement.
 Parham and Seymour taught that "baptism of the Holy Spirit was not the blessing of sanctification but rather a third work of grace that was accompanied by the experience of tongues".
-It was Parham who formulated the doctrine of "initial evidence".
+Parham formulated the doctrine of "initial evidence".
 After studying the Bible, Parham came to the conclusion that speaking in tongues was the Bible evidence that one had received the baptism with the Holy Spirit.

-In 1900, Parham opened Bethel Bible College in Topeka, Kansas, America, where he taught initial evidence, a Charismatic belief about how to initiate the practice.
-During a service on 1 January 1901, a student named Agnes Ozman asked for prayer and the laying on of hands to specifically ask God to fill her with the Holy Spirit.
-She became the first of many students to experience glossolalia, in the first hours of the 20th century.
+In 1900, Parham opened Bethel Bible College in Topeka, Kansas where he taught initial evidence, a Charismatic belief about how to initiate the practice.
+During a service on 1 January 1901, a student named Agnes Ozman asked for prayer and the laying on of hands to ask God to fill her with the Holy Spirit.
+She became the first of many students to experience glossolalia in the 20th century.
 Parham followed within the next few days.
 Parham called his new movement the apostolic faith.
-In 1905, he moved to Houston and opened a Bible school there.
+In 1905, he moved to Houston and opened a Bible school.
 One of his students was William Seymour, an African-American preacher.
 In 1906, Seymour traveled to Los Angeles where his preaching ignited the Azusa Street Revival.
 This revival is considered the birth of the global Pentecostal movement.
 According to the first issue of William Seymour's newsletter, The Apostolic Faith, from 1906: